Siege of Hereford: Siege

 Leven's advance into Herefordshire brought him into conflict with the fortified manor house at Canon Frome near Ledbury, commanded by Colonel Sir John Barnard.
 After the Scottish forces stormed the place they massacred many of the defenders and executed Barnard.
 On reaching Hereford, Leven had around 14,000 troops under his command while Scudamore had 1,500 defenders.
 After an initial fight around the bridge over the River Wye, Leven offered terms to Scudamore but he rejected them as he could not surrender without the king's permission.
 Scudamore still hoped to receive relief from Charles in Wales.
 Leven kept very strict discipline amongst his men regarding looting.

 Several major assaults were attempted on the city and in one of them, the Scottish Major General Lawrence Crawford was killed by a Royalist sniper.
 One of the city's churches, the medieval St Martin's, was severely damaged by the besiegers, and was not fully rebuilt until the Victorian era.
 Leven's conduct of the siege has been described as "overcautious".

 Charles had gathered some fresh troops and was advancing slowly to assist the garrison at Hereford.
 More alarmingly for Leven came news of the victory for the Scottish Royalists and their allied Irish Brigade under the Marquis of Montrose at the Battle of Kilsyth.
-Leven abandoned the siege between 1-2 September and began to withdraw northwards intending to march to Scotland to aid his government against the Royalist threat.
+Leven abandoned the siege between 1–2 September and began to withdraw northwards intending to march to Scotland to aid his government against the Royalist threat.
 The King entered the city on 4 September, fully ending the siege.
 He knighted Scudamore for his successful defence of the city and then marched north to Chester hoping to link up with Montrose's forces.

 Aftermath

 Within less than two weeks the Covenanters had won a striking victory over Montrose at the Battle of Philiphaugh in the Scottish Borders ending any chance that he could intervene in the English war.
 Prince Rupert had meanwhile surrendered Bristol and the Royalists ultimately gained little long-term benefit from the victory at Hereford.
 Leven's forces abandoned their return to Scotland and instead moved to attack Newark in Nottinghamshire which they eventually took after a lengthy siege.

-The events of the siege were portrayed in Daniel Defoe's 1720 novel Memoirs of a Cavalier which was written from the point of view from one of the Royalist participants.
+The events of the siege were portrayed in Daniel Defoe's 1720 novel Memoirs of a Cavalier which was written from the point of view of one of the Royalist participants.